I was born in Bar Harbor, Maine in 1985

 Since graduation my work has appeared in numerous summer art shows and occasionally galleries in Maine.

 My subjects are inspired by the coastal, rural, and urban landscape, and by everyday objects.
-I currently live in Gardiner, Maine
+I currently live in Portland, Maine

 In my work I aspire above all to let paint be paint.
 When applied with intention and care, the brush strokes, texture, tone and color of the paint will do the work of creating a sense of light and space.
 For me, subject matter is a vehicle for interesting arrangements of light and color.
 The success of a painting is in its ability to entertain the eye each time it is viewed.
 The majority of my paintings (landscapes, cityscapes, and still-lifes) are painted en plein air.
 I find the infinite tones and colors of nature awaken the imagination, and provide a platform from which to launch a successful painting experience.